schmoelder/diss/doc/06_operating_modes/batch_elution/02_soo_standard_auto.md

 display(Markdown(overview))
 ```

-{numref}`batch-elution_auto-cycle_soo_fig_obj` again shows the evaluated objective function values as a function of the feed duration, with a clear maximum.
+{numref}`batch-elution_auto-cycle_soo_fig_obj` shows the objective function values as a function of the feed duration, with a clear maximum.
+{numref}`batch-elution_auto-cycle_soo_kpi` summarizes the results.
+The required purity is met, with a small residual deviation attributable to the finite resolution of the fractionation algorithm; tightening its tolerances would reduce this at the cost of computational speed.
+Overall recovery is lower than in the idealized case due to the larger waste fraction, as shown in {numref}`batch-elution_auto-cycle_soo_fig_chrom`.
+The chromatogram reveals both the characteristic "overshoot" of competitive nonlinear binding and incomplete separation from dispersive effects, which together create broader overlap regions that must be discarded as waste.
+Despite this added complexity, the optimizer identifies a well-defined operating point, confirming that the framework handles the added complexity without loss of convergence quality.

 ```{glue:figure} soo_fig_obj
 :name: batch-elution_auto-cycle_soo_fig_obj